shadowrager85/TrendVibe.AI/CONTRIBUTING.md

-# Contributing to TrendVibe AI
+# Contributing to ClipPulse AI

 Thank you for your interest in contributing!
-TrendVibe AI welcomes developers, designers, and researchers who want to help build the future of AI-driven content creation.
+TrendVibe AI welcomes developers, designers and researchers who want to help build the future of AI-driven content creation.

 ---

 ## 📌 Codebase Structure
-TrendVibe AI uses a hybrid architecture:
+ClipPulse AI uses a hybrid architecture:

 - **Next.js (frontend)**
 - **Node.js API Gateway**